 Also known as the great swallower, this ugly mutt can be found in all tropical waters.
 This fish gives new meaning to the words ‘double chin’.
 The Swallower has a huge pouch that hangs down from just below its chin to the bottom of its belly, and can swallow another fish twice its size—now that’s a lot of swallowing!
 Personally, if I were another fish, and saw its ugly mug coming towards me, I swim like hell, and hightail it out of there.

 This older than dirt shark has been dubbed the fossil shark because scientists believe it has not changed much since its beginning—which is a crying shame, because he is one ugly shark.
 The frill shark’s head resembles (yes, I’m going to say it) a penis.
 What a way to go through life.
 Perhaps that’s why he sticks to the bottom of the ocean and is rarely seen.
-Well, I for one say that the less we have to look at him--the better.
+Well, I for one, say the less we have to look at him, the better.

 Found mostly in southern waters, this short fish stays on the bottom as well.
 This one is creepy as well as ugly.
 It looks like a fish you caught, and then cut its head off to feed to the cat—it has no discernable body.
 Its big budging eyes and lack of body make it look like a swimming head, so like I said, creepy and ugly.

 7. Lamprey. – Petromyzontidae

 Talk about a squiggly, icky, nasty bloodsucker, well here it is.
 The lamprey, which is similar to the eel, is identified by its tooth filled, funnel like mouth, with two squinting eyes on both sides of its gross head.
 These bloodsuckers have been known to attach themselves to other fish and bore a hole right through them—imagine how it would feel to have one of these little monsters boring through your stomach—yikes.